-When it comes to selling a business, it doesn't matter whether you are developing a business idea to quickly cash in before starting all over again (the typical serial entrepreneur), planning a smart career move (with the successful sale of a self-started business looking very good on your resumé) or are in for the long haul - planning your exit strategy at an early stage will ensure you don't pay more tax than necessary.
+Just because you have not yet even started your new business does not mean it's too early to be thinking about an eventual sale.
+Maybe you are aiming to develop a business idea, then quickly cash in before starting the whole process again - the typical serial entrepreneur.
+Or maybe you just see this as a smart career move with the successful sale of a self-started business looking very good on your resumé.
+And even if in for the long haul, good planning at an early stage will ensure that you don't pay more tax than necessary when it comes to selling.